ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IAccessTime.rst

 IAccessTime
 ===========

-.. py:class:: IAccessTime
+.. py:class:: ansys.stk.core.stkobjects.IAccessTime

    object

    IAgAccessTime Interface, part of the target times scheme for specifying when a satellite or sensor can access a given object.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: IAccessTime

 Overview
 --------